alfiopuglisi/guietta/docs/tutorial.rst

 Radio buttons can be created using the R() widget, which stands for a QRadioButton() instance.
 By default, all radio buttons in a single Gui instance are exclusive.
-If multiple radio buttons are desired, Guietta makes available ten pre-defined widgets classes called R0, R1, R2 ...
+If multiple radio buttons groups are desired, Guietta makes available ten pre-defined widgets classes called R0, R1, R2 ...
 R9, which will create radio buttons belonging to one of the 10 groups.
 For example::